rlauer6/make-cpan-dist/README.md

 ```

 Of course, at this point you might as well just create your own
-`Makefile.PL` I guess...otoh hand if you are in to automation and
+`Makefile.PL` I guess...OTOH hand if you are big on automation (you
-creating `make` files then put your dependency files under source
+should be) and creating `make` files (what? nobody uses `make`
+anymore?) then put your dependency files under source control and make
-control and make them dependencies for your `make` rules.  ;-)
+them dependencies for your `make` rules.  ;-)

 So, just to be transparent, the bash helper script does the following,
 all of which you can of course do manually to create your dependency
 list.

 1. iterate over all of the .pm files in your source tree
    1. run `/usr/lib/rpm/perl.req` and save the output
 1. sort the list and get the unique dependencies
 1. iterate over the sorted list
    1. get the version number of each module
    1. save the module and verion number to the dependency file
 1. repeat for each test (*.t) in the test directory

 The result of the above operation is the two files (`requires`,
-`test-requires`) you need to provide to the script.
-These are then
+`test-requires`) you'll need to provide to the script.
+The contents
-used to populate the template of the `Makefile.PL` program generated
+of the files are then used to populate the template for the
-in the Perl script `make-cpan-dist.pl`.
+`Makefile.PL` program generated in the Perl script
+`make-cpan-dist.pl`.

 # Finally